 Adventure Bound is for students going into grades 9-12 in the fall.

 Adventure Bound is an exciting week-long excursion, and every year is different!
 The adventures could include mountain biking, river rafting, rappelling...
 You'll just have to come to find out!
 The week will definitely contain teaching, worship, and time alone with God in His marvelous creation.
 Click here to learn more!

 Bring a friend who has never been to camp before and you each save $40.
 For each additional new camper that you bring, you save another $40!

 Note: If your church is coming as a group you are not eligible for this discount.

 Check with your group coordinator for discount information.

-NOTE: Due to COVID-19, our check-in and check-out procedures will likely differ from the procedure listed below.
-Keep an eye out for emails from our office as your retreat approaches for more information about this year's procedures, and feel free to contact our ofice if you have any questions!
-Please note that all campers must complete a 10- to 14-day health screening prior to arrival at Camp.
+NOTE: Due to COVID-19, our check-in and check-out procedures may differ slightly from the procedure listed below.
+Keep an eye out for emails from our office as your camp date approaches for more information about this year's procedures, and feel free to contact our ofice if you have any questions!
+Please note that all campers must complete a 14-day health screening prior to arrival at Camp.
 Our at-home health screening form can be downloaded on our COVID-19 page.